Vision Impairment

 Vision impairment can be covered by the Disability Discrimination Act.

-The Act makes it against the law to discriminate against a person because of his or her disability in many areas of public life including in employment, education, getting or using services, renting or buying a house or unit and accessing public places.
+The Act makes it against the law to discriminate against a person because of their disability in many areas of public life including in employment, education, getting or using services, renting or buying a house or unit and accessing public places.
 There are some limited exceptions and exemptions.

 Example: A company does not provide its customers with invoices in a format that is accessible to people with vision impairment.
 This could be disability discrimination.